w3f/polkadot-wiki/docs/maintain-guides-how-to-validate-kusama.md

 > to using the faster and more efficient ParityDb option.
 Switching between database backends will
 > require a resync.
 >
-> If you want to test out ParityDB you can add the flag `---database paritydb`.
+> If you want to test out ParityDB you can add the flag `--database paritydb`.

 Depending on the size of the chain when you do this, this step may take anywhere from a few minutes to a few hours.